StatsandQuants/forty/_posts/2020-6-21-What-is-S&Q?.md

 ---

 <!-- wp:paragraph -->
-<p>I know: the .
-Not so funny maybe.
-But the intentions are serious here: understanding complex phenomena, providing data analysis and quantitative/logical/statistical considerations.</p>
+<p>I know: the title is not so interesting.
+Even not so funny.
+Because... the intentions are serious here: understanding complex phenomena, providing data analysis and quantitative/logical/statistical considerations.</p>
 <!-- /wp:paragraph -->

 <!-- wp:paragraph -->